pH0enix46/Dice-game---JAVASCRIPT/readme.md

-## This project is based on Jonas Schmedtmann's [JavaScript](https://www.udemy.com/user/jonasschmedtmann/) course.
+## This project is based on Jonas Schmedtmann's [Advanced JavaScript](https://www.udemy.com/user/jonasschmedtmann/) course.
 You should check his course.
 All the credits go to my beautiful teacher Jonas Schmedtmann--

 DEMO: [Dice Game](https://ph0enix46.github.io/Dice-game---JAVASCRIPT/)